Every day we are exposed to thousands of ads. Given the number of ads, it is only normal to block most of them out.

 This builds their trust in the product as they can see that others have had a positive experience with the product.

-Humans are social animals and, therefore, will look into others to get validation before acting.
+Humans are social animals and, therefore, will look to others to get validation before acting.

 The action of others has a huge influence on how we behave.